-The document is a "bag" of words since all information about the order or organisation of words is removed.
-The model is just concerned with whether or not recognised terms occur in the document, not with the place of those phrases.
+The document is a "bag" of words since all information about the order or organization of words is removed.
+The model is just concerned with whether or not recognized terms occur in the document, not with the place of those phrases.

 Regular grammar represents a common language.

 A -> a, A -> aB, and many additional rules exist in regular grammar.
 The rules allow for the identification and analysis of strings to be automated.